Polito-Software-Engineering-2-Group-10/ThesisManagement/retrospective/Retrospective_2.md

 #4 - Copy Proposal
 #5 - Archive Proposal

-**Remember** ja story is done ONLY if it fits the Definition of Done:
+**Remember** a story is done ONLY if it fits the Definition of Done:

 - Unit Tests passing
 - Code review completed